-Willie Manning has filed a request for DNA and fingerprint testing in the Oktibbeha County Circuit Court; the State must file its response by December 16.
-Willie’s request was authorized by the Mississippi Supreme Court on July 25; its unanimous decision reversed its earlier 5:4 ruling against such testing.
+Willie’s request for DNA testing and fingerprint comparison was authorized by the Mississippi Supreme Court on July 23 2013; its unanimous decision reversed its earlier 5:4 ruling against such testing.
 As well as requesting DNA and fingerprint testing, Willie had asked the Mississippi Supreme Court for hearings to consider the reliability of expert testimony regarding ballistics and hair analysis, but the judges denied him these hearings.
 A further request, to have his convictions set aside, was also turned down.
-All decisions relate to Willie’s 1992 case, involving the murders of two students.
-You can read the Mississippi Supreme Court’s order of July 25 here, and an article about the issuing of this order at Yahoo News.
+You can read the Mississippi Supreme Court’s order of July 23 2013 here.

-Recent developments in the 1992 case of the two students have been outlined in the first paragraph above.
-It was this case that brought Willie close to execution on May 7, following a 5:4 decision by the Mississippi Supreme Court that denied him DNA and fingerprint testing.
+It was the case of the two students that brought Willie close to execution on May 7 2013, following a 5:4 decision by the Mississippi Supreme Court that denied him DNA testing and fingerprint comparison.
 4 judges dissented from that decision, feeling strongly enough to issue a separate statement that included the following:

 “Manning presented evidence at court that undermined the court’s case against him.”

 This statement, endorsed as it was by nearly half the judges involved in the decision, calls into question the other 5 judges’ statement, publicized by the Attorney General, Jim Hood, that ‘conclusive, overwhelming evidence of guilt’ rendered testing unnecessary.
 Moreover, the 4 dissenting judges also noted that DNA testing might enhance public safety by identifying unknown perpetrators.
 (There is more about the judges’ decision on this website at Willie’s Cases.)